razorpay/blade/packages/blade/src/components/Tabs/_decisions/decisions.md

 #### 1. Quite tricky/hack to implement

-With the API that you proposed it will be quite tricky to map the JSX to the HTML structure that a typical tab requires.
+With this API it will be quite tricky to map the JSX to the HTML structure that a typical tab requires.

 A tab's HTML structure is as follows